Your healthcare team will talk to you and your child about any long-term effects your child might have.

 • a physical examination

-• urine tests – to check for blood, protein and other substances in his or her urine
+• urine tests – to check for blood, protein and other substances in their urine

-• blood tests – to check for the amount of protein and other substances in his or her blood, and measure their kidney function
+• blood tests – to check for the amount of protein and other substances in their blood, and measure their kidney function

 Long-term problems